DISTRICT | September 30, 2019

 What happens next?

 CPS is fully committed to reaching a fair contract as soon as possible.
-We believe our offer provides a strong framework for a fair deal, and we will do everything in our power to reach a fair deal and avoid any disruption to the school year.
+We believe our offer provides a strong framework for a fair deal, and we will do everything in our power to reach a fair deal that will allow classes to resume.